jgromes/LoRaLib/README.md

 ---

+## Work in progress warning
+This library is still early in developement.
+New core features might be added and the ones that are in might be changed at any moment!
+Watch this repo for progress updates.

+---

 ### This is not the shield you are looking for!
 If you're looking for the shield to use with this library, it has its own repository: [https://github.com/jgromes/LoRenz](https://github.com/jgromes/LoRenz)